 Paper-based countertop material, such as Richlite, is one of the newest, and greenest, choices.
 It is made of Forest Stewardship Council–certified or recycled paper treated with resin, pressed, and baked into sheets.
 Softer and warmer than stone, this material is the same color throughout and comes in a limited palette of solid colors.
 Due to its tensile strength, it can be cantilevered for longer spans than other materials without additional support.
 It is available with numerous edge details and in several thicknesses, from ¾″ to 1½″.
 It is heat-resistant to 350 degrees and scratch-resistant, though not meant to be cut upon.
 Although nonporous, it still requires periodic resealing with mineral oil to maintain a consistent appearance.
-Richlite is made in the U.S. and costs between $85 and $110 per square foot.
+Richlite is made in the U.S. and the costs can start at $95 per square foot.
 For accurate pricing it would need to be quoted dependent on choice, which includes templating and installation.
 BBR carries Richlite.

 Quartz, or engineered stone, has many of the qualities of natural stone, but is nonporous, making for a cleaner surface and eliminating the need for the periodic resealing.
 This material is highly rated by consumer magazines as one of the most maintenance-free countertops available.
 Made of ground-up natural quartz and a binding resin, it is more homogenous in color and pattern than natural stone.
-Brands include Cambria, Caesarstone, Silestone, and Zodiac; Cambria is made in the U.S. Prices run between $72 and $100 per square foot, including templating and installation.
+Brands include Cambria, Caesarstone, Silestone, and Zodiac; Cambria is made in the U.S. Prices can start at $85 per square foot, including templating and installation.
 Among the brands you can find at BBR are Cambria, Caesarstone, and Silestone.

 While we think of stone as a material that will last forever, it does require some attention.
 Stone is porous and needs to be sealed on a regular basis.
 Highly acidic foods and cleaners will react with the stone and discolor it.
 Each installer will provide a fact sheet on how to care for the stone.